muszyna25/ppe_icon_model/README.md

-The output directories of the preprocessing steps have the same layout as the directories containing their input files and the output files have the same basenames as the corresponding intput files.
-For example if the original source file of JSBACH `/icon-srcdir/externals/jsbach/src/base/mo_jsb_base.f90` is preprocessed by each of the preprocessing steps, the corresponding output files are saved as follows:
+The output directories of the preprocessing steps have the same layout as the directories containing their input files and the output files have the same basenames as the corresponding input files.
+For example if the original source file of JSBACH `./externals/jsbach/src/base/mo_jsb_base.f90` is preprocessed by each of the preprocessing steps, the corresponding output files are saved as follows:
-- `/icon-build/pp/jsb/src/base/mo_jsb_base.f90` &mdash; JSBACH preprocessing
+- `./pp/dsl4jsb/externals/jsbach/src/base/mo_jsb_base.f90` &mdash; JSBACH
-output;
-- `/icon-build/pp/claw/pp/jsb/src/base/mo_jsb_base.f90` &mdash; CLAW
 preprocessing output;
-- `/icon-build/pp/fpp/pp/claw/pp/jsb/src/base/mo_jsb_base.f90` &mdash; explicit
+- `./pp/claw/pp/dsl4jsb/externals/jsbach/src/base/mo_jsb_base.f90` &mdash; CLAW
+preprocessing output;
+- `./pp/fpp/pp/claw/pp/dsl4jsb/externals/jsbach/src/base/mo_jsb_base.f90`
-Fortran preprocessing output;
+&mdash; explicit Fortran preprocessing output;
-- `/icon-build/pp/sb2/pp/fpp/pp/claw/pp/jsb/src/base/mo_jsb_base.f90` &mdash;
+- `./pp/sb2/pp/fpp/pp/claw/pp/dsl4jsb/externals/jsbach/src/base/mo_jsb_base.f90`
-Serialbox2 preprocessing output.
+&mdash; Serialbox2 preprocessing output.

-> **_NOTE:_** In contrast to the original source files residing in the source directory, output files of the preprocessing steps are treated by `make` by their absolute paths.
-This is done to avoid potential ambiguity between the preprocessed files residing in the current build directory and the preprocessed files in the source directory generated as a result of a prior in-source configuration and building.

 > **_NOTE:_** Source files are additionaly preprocessed with the corresponding standard language-specific (i.e. Fortran, C, CUDA) preprocessors as part of the